Sleep During Pregnancy: A Trimester-by-Trimester Guide

 Sleep position

 In the first trimester, sleep in whatever position is comfortable.
-The SOS (sleep on your side) guidance from the Heazell et al. research applies from 28 weeks — in the first trimester, the uterus is still within the pelvis and position does not affect placental blood flow.
+The side-sleeping guidance applies from the mid-second trimester onward — in the first trimester, the uterus is still within the pelvis and position does not affect placental blood flow.
 Sleep as you naturally prefer.

 Weeks 14–27